Patiala and East Punjab States Union

 The Patiala and East Punjab States Union (PEPSU) was a State of India, uniting eight princely states between 1948 and 1956.
 The capital and principal city was Patiala.
 The state covered an area of 26,208 km^{2}.
-Kasauli, Kandaghat and Chail was also part of PEPSU.
+Kasauli, Kandaghat and Chail were also part of the PEPSU.

 History

-Princely states union
+PEPSU was inaugurated on 15 July 1948.
 It was created by combining eight princely states (7 Punjab States & 1 Punjab Hill State), which maintained their native rulers :